 He is also a widely recorded conductor, with his works including a 2004 Grammy nomination for Edward Thomas’ Desire under the Elms, as well as the premiere recordings of Steve Reich’s Tehillim and Tobias Picker’s Emmeline.
 His television performances include an Emmy Award for the 2007 telecast of New York City Opera’s production of Madame Butterfly on PBS’ “Live from Lincoln Center,” as well as broadcasts of La Bohème, Lizzie Borden and Tosca.

 As Music Director, Manahan oversees the Portland Opera orchestra, working closely with them to achieve consistently higher levels of excellence.
 Manahan has distinguished himself here as one of Portland Opera’s most beloved guest conductors.
-He made his company debut in 2006 with Macbeth, returning for Rodelinda in 2008, Rigoletto in 2009 and The Barber of Seville and Così fan tutte in 2010.
+He made his company debut in 2006 with Macbeth and has returned to conduct a number of productions including Rodelinda, Rigoletto, Così fan tutte, The Barber of Seville, Don Giovanni, Falstaff, Salome, Lucia Di Lammermoor, Die Fledermaus, Carmen, The Magic Flute, Sweeney Todd, The Italian Girl in Algiers, Man of La Mancha, La Bohème, Rigoletto, Faust, Big Night Concert, The Barber of Seville, and La Finta Giardiniera.
 He also conducted Portland Opera’s first-ever Big Night Concert in 2011.

 “What a difference it makes to hear the piece performed by an opera conductor who palpably believes in it…the fervent and sensitive performance that Mr. Manahan presided over made the best case for this opera that I have encountered.”